Can you follow this CB Lingo?

 If you don’t have any idea what this conversation means, stick around.
 You are obviously in need of some training in ‘talking like a true trucker’.

-Knowing the CB lingo, is part of being a trucker.
-You gotta walk the walk and talk the talk, as the saying goes.
+Knowing the CB lingo is part of being a trucker.
+It’s truck driver culture.
+You gotta walk the walk and talk the talk.

 CB codes and trucker talk came into being back in the ’60’s and ’70’s, when the CB radio was popular.
 Truckers developed a language of their own, which they used when talking to each other on their CB radios.